 By Joe Hanauer

-Editor’s Note: Joe is the owner of multiple Laguna Beach commercial properties, including the Old Pottery Place.View Our User Comment Policy
+Editor’s Note: Joe owns multiple Laguna Beach commercial properties where he’s completed multiple major renovations and remodeling.
+Among them is the Old Pottery Place and 580 Broadway.View Our User Comment Policy